13th Vineyard Accessibility Statement

 The Connection

-We felt a special kinship to the Estate and its founders, who were innovators and trailblazers during a time that celebrated old traditions.
-We, too, value innovation and respect what came before and want to ensure it remains long after we are gone.
-Acquiring this property allowed us to rediscover the past and grow into the future, evolving the production of our Estate-driven wines, many of which we now make in this historic stone winery.
+We felt a special kinship with the estate and its founders, Jean A. Brun and Jean V. Chaix, who were innovators and trailblazers during a time that celebrated old traditions.
+We, too, value innovation and respect what came before, and want to ensure it remains long after we are gone.
+Acquiring this property allowed us to rediscover the past and grow into the future.

 Winemaker